What is our definition of liveability?

 What makes the Australian Urban Observatory so important?

-The Observatory draws on over 8 years of policy-relevant research from Australia’s preeminent urban liveability research team – RMIT University’s Healthy Liveable Cities Group.
+The Observatory draws on over 10 years of policy-relevant research by Australia’s preeminent urban liveability researchers and located at RMIT University.
 It brings together the link between city design, policy and planning with health and wellbeing.
 The liveability indicators have been developed by a multidisciplinary team of academic researchers investigating connections between public health and urban planning by translating that research knowledge into easily understood information that informs policies and practices to create healthy and liveable communities.

-Located within the Centre for Urban Research at RMIT, the Healthy Liveable Cities Group is supported by Australian science and medical research funding from the National Health and Medical Research Council (NHMRC) through the Centre of Research Excellence in Healthy Liveable Communities, the Clean Air and Urban Landscapes Hub (CAUL) supported by the National Environmental Science Program, and the Australian Prevention Partnership Centre (TAPPC).
+Located within the Centre for Urban Research at RMIT University, development of the Observatory has been supported by Australian science and medical research funding from the National Health and Medical Research Council (NHMRC) through the Centre of Research Excellence in Healthy Liveable Communities, the Clean Air and Urban Landscapes Hub (CAUL) supported by the National Environmental Science Program, and the Australian Prevention Partnership Centre (TAPPC).

 What are the benefits of using the Australian Urban Observatory?